Evidence that Planets in the Radius Gap Do Not Resemble Their Neighbors: Discussion

-In a scenario where radius gap planets do not exhibit self-similarity, there may be a departure from the typical mode of planet formation.
-If planets in radius gap result from the same formation scheme, they presumably would exhibit similar self-similarity as planets to either side of the radius gap: and both super-Earths and sub-Neptunes exhibit the radius ratio peak at 1.0 \citep{Millholland21, goyal_peas---pod_2024}.
-In contrast, a difference in radius of 30\% in either direction, as opposed to ratios of 1.0 and 1.7, might indicate the presence of an unusually massive bare core: larger than typical super-Earths, but smaller than typical sub-Neptunes.
-Such a core otherwise ought to have retained an atmosphere under photoevaporation. \cite{Chance_2022} modeled how giant-impact driver mass loss versus photoevaporation ought to appear in radius/period space: they found that bare cores between 1.8-2.0$R_{\oplus}$, after acquiring a primordial atmosphere, are likely to retain it unless stripped by a giant impact.
-That is, bare rocky cores with radii of 1.8-2.0$R_{\oplus}$ are typically massive enough to keep their H/He atmospheres under photoevaporation.
-However, giant impacts (dependent among their mass) are capable of stripping their primordial atmosphere.
-If distributed stochastically across planets, atmospheric loss via giant impacts could plausible produce a lack similarity with planets whose atmospheres are retained or lost according to the rules of photoevaporation.
+In a scenario where radius valley planets do not exhibit self-similarity, the absence of peas-in-a-pod enhancement among valley planets suggests a departure.
+If planets in radius valley result from the same formation scheme, they would exhibit some degree of peas-in-a-pod enhancement above the null, as both super-Earths and sub-Neptunes do independently \citep{Millholland21, goyal_peas---pod_2024}.
+In contrast, a difference in radius of 30\% in either direction might indicate the presence of an unusually massive bare core: larger than typical super-Earths, but smaller than typical sub-Neptunes.
+Such a core otherwise ought to have retained an atmosphere under photoevaporation. \cite{Chance_2022} modeled how giant-impact driven mass loss versus photoevaporation ought to appear in radius/period space: they found that bare cores between 1.8--2.0$R_{\oplus}$, after acquiring a primordial atmosphere, are likely to retain it unless stripped by a giant impact.
+That is, bare rocky cores with radii of 1.8--2.0$R_{\oplus}$ are typically massive enough to keep their H/He atmospheres under photoevaporation.
+However, giant impacts are capable of stripping their primordial atmosphere.
+If distributed stochastically across planets, atmospheric loss via giant impacts could plausibly produce a lack of similarity with planets whose atmospheres are retained or lost according to the rules of photoevaporation.

 Of course, if \textit{all} planets undergo giant impacts during an era of disruption, we would expect the stripped cores to resemble one another (see \citealt{izidoro_exoplanet_2022}).
+The radius ratio of unity is not entirely empty among valley planets: some mixed pairs do fall near $R_\mathrm{outer}/R_\mathrm{inner} = 1$ This is consistent with multiple pathways to the radius valley, with photoevaporation contributing some valley planets that retain correlated sizes and giant impacts contributing others that do not.